 With the correct presentation and a degree of luck, it probably will be possible to trick a wild trout into taking a cheese bait.
 Especially if they have been feeding on eggs.

 What is the best cheese to use for bait?

-When the weather is very cold, Velveeta cheese is a good choice.
-Velveeta is very malleable making it easy to mould around onto the hook.
-I often find Velveeta a bit too soft meaning it is difficult to get it to the stay on the hook.
-One trick, is to put the Velveeta in the freezer for half hour or so to firm it up a bit.
+When the weather is cold Velveeta cheese is a good choice.
+Velveeta is very malleable making it easy to mold around onto the hook.
+In the summer heat, I often find Velveeta a bit too soft meaning it is difficult to get it to the stay on the hook.
+One trick is to put the Velveeta in the freezer for half hour or so to firm it up a bit.

-Other soft cheeses like cottage or even feta, trend to fall off the hook too quickly, and hard cheese can be a bit brittle.
+Other soft cheeses like cottage or even feta, tend to fall off the hook too quickly, and hard cheese can be a bit brittle.